 Steel roof trusses stand out for their versatility in structural design.
 The triangular arrangement offers a range of configurations, from king post trusses for simple residential roofs to Pratt and Howe trusses for large industrial spans.
 These types are optimized for specific needs: Pratt trusses provide added stability for longer spans, while Howe trusses are often used in warehouses and factories.

-Steel trusses can also accommodate more complex designs, such as scissor trusses for vaulted ceilings, or custom curved trusses for unique roof shapes.
-This design flexibility allows architects to create aesthetically pleasing, functional roofs, tailored to any building’s requirements.
+Steel trusses can also accommodate more complex designs, such as scissor trusses for vaulted ceilings or custom curved trusses for unique roof shapes.
+This design flexibility allows architects and engineers to create aesthetically pleasing, functional roofs, tailored to any building’s requirements.

 Efficient Material Use